berkaypehllivan/CSharpEgitimKampi101-201/README.md

 ## 📌 Episode 9: Sql Database Create & Connect With C#
 I learned create a database over Microsoft Sql Server, after that i saw frequently used data types and created a few tables as an example.
 Then we connected the database with C# and print all the data in the console table with Select * From TblProduct query.
 This episode is beginning of the section 201. 🌲

+## 📌 Episode 10: Sql CRUD Commands
+This episode is continue of episode 9.
+I learned to use Create, Read, Update and Delete operations known as CRUD commands in SQL to make changes to database on C#. 🌳